Oluwasetemi/school_of_engineering_v4/slides.md

 </div>
 ```

-- More on `aria-*`
-WAI-ARIA states and properties are used to enhance the accessibility of web content for users with disabilities.
+- More on `aria-*` - [WAI-ARIA](https://www.w3.org/WAI/ARIA/) states and properties are used to enhance the accessibility of web content for users with disabilities.
-A list item `html:li` has been used to create a checkable menu item, and JavaScript events will capture mouse and keyboard events to toggle the value of aria-checked.
+- A list item `html:li` has been used to create a checkable menu item, and JavaScript events will capture mouse and keyboard events to toggle the value of aria-checked.
 A role is used to make the behavior of this simple widget known to the user agent.

 ```html
 <li role="menuitemcheckbox" aria-checked="true">Sort by Last Modified</li>